dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 If the circle on the left side is yellow, then the run has not completed yet.
 If everything ran smoothly, clean up the files on the web server.

+Create a pull request from develop into develop-ref
+"""""""""""""""""""""""""""""""""""""""""""""""""""

+The addition of a new use case results in new output data.
+When this happens, the reference branch needs to be updated so that future pull requests will compare their results to a "truth" data set that contains the new files.
+Create a pull request with "develop" as the source branch and "develop-ref" as the destination branch.
+Assign this pull request to another METplus team member.

 Remove the saved copy of the sample data tarfile
 """"""""""""""""""""""""""""""""""""""""""""""""